Protect the world’s peace. Donate to support Ukraine

 Key themes:

-Reconnecting with a love interest.
+• Reconnecting with a first love.

-Forgiveness and letting go of hurt.
+• Forgiveness and letting go of old hurt.

-Relationships that are worth fighting for.
+• A relationship worth fighting for.

 Why rom-com fans will love it: This book shows that love sometimes requires us to be brave enough to try again.